Europe East ATLAS of Plucked Instruments

 tambura

 The body of this tambura is made from a hollowed out piece of (maple) wood in teardrop shape; the body is quite shallow.
 The pine soundboard is made of one piece, and slightly vaulted.
+It has a round soundhole.

 The tuning of a 4 course tambura is guitar-like, with no octave strings.
-Tuning usually is : dd gg bb e'e'.
+Tuning is usually : dd gg bb e'e'.

 A two course tambura could be tuned with all strings the same, or tuned something like : aa e'e'.